maringanti1/PostalCodeLookupWeb/README.md

 Web API - https://g8w4x6soxi.execute-api.us-east-1.amazonaws.com/Prod/swagger/index.html

 https://postcodes.io/ (External api)
 It is always a good practice to have a well-organized project folder structure for a loosely coupled architecture.
-Please check below structure for the reference.

-src/
-├── api-config/
-         config.js

-├── modules
-         Grid

-├── test/
-        PostalCodeGrid.test

-├── pages/
-        PostalCodeGrid

-├── utils/
-        Logger.js

-        postalCodeLookup.js

-└── common/

-        header/

-        footer/
+Implemented ReactJS component structure strategy.

 Ag Grid Web Application
 This is a web application built with the following features: